AnvilGit/receipt-tracker/README.md

 1. Clone the repository:
    git clone https://github.com/AvilGit/receipt-tracker.git

-   cd receipt-tracker
+2. cd receipt-tracker

-2. Install dependencies:
+3. Install dependencies:

 npm install

-2. Run the app in development mode:
+4. Run the app in development mode:

 ionic serve

-goto: http://localhost:8100 to see the app running
+5. goto: http://localhost:8100 to see the app running

-3. To test on a real device or emulator on Android Studio:
+6. To test on a real device or emulator on Android Studio:

-ionic capacitor add android
+-ionic capacitor add android
-ionic capacitor open android
+-ionic capacitor open android

 📝 Future Improvements